karlchris/data-engineering/docs/learning-python/oop/class/README.md

 The initialization method is similar to other methods but has a pre-defined name, `__init__`.

+!!! info

-> The double underscores mean this is a special method that the Python interpreter will treat as a special case.
+    The double underscores mean this is a special method that the Python interpreter will treat as a special case.

 The initializer is a special method because it does not have a return type.
 The first parameter of `__init__` is `self`, which is a way to refer to the object being initialized.